 - the demand for the job.

 The salary for assistant drillers can be between £24,000 and £35,000 a year, and experienced drillers can earn in the region of £39,000 to £50,000 a year.
 (In addition, employers provide accommodation and food, as well as warm and waterproof clothing).

-- You would work on an oil or gas rig outdoors in conditions that can be very cold, wet, windy, noisy and dangerous.
+- You would work on an oil or gas rig outdoors.
+Conditions can be very cold, wet, windy, noisy and dangerous.

 - There is a risk of injury from accidents, especially when working at heights.

 - You would normally work offshore for 2 or 3 weeks, followed by a 2 or 3 weeks’ rest period on shore.
 This may affect your family life.